 We describe our commitment to environmentally friendly and commerically sustainable products as Planet & People Friendly.
 This ultimately means that our toys offer rich learning opportunities but don't cost the earth; literally and figuratively.

-- We try to avoid products made from plastic unless they're using recycled or biodegradable plastic materials (e.g. PET bottles saved from landfill).
+- We try to avoid products made from plastic or artifical fibres unless they're using recycled or biodegradable plastic materials (e.g. PET bottles saved from landfill).

-- Many of our toys are made from rubberwood, grown on plantations in Thailand and Sri Lanka.
+- Many of our toys are made from rubberwood grown on plantations in Thailand and Sri Lanka.
 This timber is a sustainable source.
-As each rubber tree ages, its rubber latex production declines.
+As a rubber tree ages, its rubber latex production declines.
 Eventually its taken out of production.
 Our suppliers then harvest this wood to create beautiful toys.

-- Alternatively our suppliers use timber from low risk wood species; or choose timber that's been sustainably sourced.
+- Alternatively our suppliers use timber from low risk wood species (such as Bamboo); or choose timber that's been sustainably sourced.
 This includes sourcing timber certified by the Forest Stewardship Council (FSC) and never using endangered rainforest timber.

 - All paper products use vegetable-based inks and paper stock that's FSC certified.
 Waste paper produced during manufacture of these goods is also recycled whenever possible.

 - All painted products are finished with non-toxic, child-safe paints and lacquers.
 We also encourage suppliers to use eco-friendly compounds wherever possible.
 For example, Kinderfeets Kinderboards are finished using a water-based lacquer; and Caaocho rubber toys are coloured using food-grade dyes.

 - Packaging is kept to a minimum.
-We even recycle the cardboard boxes in our warehouse when packing and shipping your order.
+We also recycle surplus cardboard boxes in our warehouse when packing and shipping your order.